 It allows you to engage your audience with something more than a new low rate, helping you to define your brand and give your customers a great experience.

 Here’s a great example: Think about the back of a cereal box.
 Maybe there’s a maze or a crossword puzzle on it.
 Maybe a recipe.
 These are different types of “content”.
-In practical terms there’s nothing ad-like about these things, but they can be very powerful marketing tools.
+In practical terms there’s nothing ad-like about these things, but according to the Websites That Sell company, they can be very powerful marketing tools.
 They help to invisibly build a brand experience that engages customers.

 Not only can financial services use content in their own way, they have a huge opportunity to succeed as more people move online.